bjherdes1s/checksum_scripts/README.md

 ./check_file /path/to/location/file1.txt /path/to/locate/file2.txt

 Integrity check is based off of file and directory CONTENTS.
 For my convenience and the convenience of others, I am not taking into consideration file or directory names as well as the resulting hash.
+However, names can be taken into consideration by removing the occurences of | awk '{print $1}'